-- 1. Assess the needs of the family by gathering the information during an interview with the family, student and other school staff. - 2.
-Upon determination of the family needs, the recruiter or LEA staff person should inform the family of the services that may best meet their needs. - 3.
-The recruiter or LEA staff person should review the eligibility requirements of the program to ensure that the client is being referred to the appropriate program. - 4.
-The recruiter or LEA staff person may refer a child only if parental consent is granted (when applicable). - 5.
-Translation services may be provided, if other translation support is not available. - 6.
+- 1. Assess the needs of the family by gathering the information during an interview with the family, student, and other school staff. - 2.
+Upon determination of the family needs, the LEA staff person should inform the family of the services that may best meet their needs. - 3.
+The LEA staff person should review the eligibility requirements of the program to ensure that the client is being referred to the appropriate program. - 4.
+The LEA staff person may refer a child only if parental consent is granted (when applicable). - 5.
+Translation services may be provided only for educational matters, but not for medical or legal matters. - 6.
 Confidentiality of information obtained in making referrals should be maintained.